ReshmaUR/new_todo/README.md

 "# new_todo"
-click on the 'start' button in the home page
+todo.html is the first html page. click on the 'start' button in the home page.
 Login by using username as 'admin' and password as '12345'. click on the 'To Do List' icon to view the list of tasks. after marking tasks that you have completed, click on the 'Done' button.